arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 ### Digital Outputs

-The Portenta Machine Control has the following outputs speficications:
+The Portenta Machine Control has the following outputs specifications:

 - 8x high side switches (2x **TPS4H160AQPWPRQ1**), one for each channel.
 - The current limit nominal value is 0.6A per channel.
 Due to internal **TPS4H160AQPWPRQ1** circuit tolerances, the real value can be higher, up to 0.9A.